exuperian/RedPitayaTutorials/README.md

 Check out our [Tutorials](/Tutorials/HOME_Tutorials/), or links for [Further reading](/References).

 All designs have been tested on the [STEMLab-14](https://redpitaya.com/stemlab-125-14).
 The code should still work on other models, in some cases with minor modifications that we'll try our best to mention.
+Note that Vivado, the tool we use to program the FPGA, only supports Windows and Linux.
+There are some articles online on setting it up on a Mac using a virtual machine, but we haven't tested this.

 If you have any comments or suggestions, you can reach us at: